lavaeater/turbo-rocket-ultra/README.md

 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
 - [ ] No spawn points for enemis from the start
-- [ ] New player sprites inspired by Death Road to Canada - I never do this, just hire an artist already
+- [ ] New player sprites inspired by Death Road to Canada - never do this, just hire an artist already
 - [x] Better Ambling System - using pathfinding
 - [x] Also implement minimap that actually only shows parts you have visited, perhaps?
 - [x] More AI-mode-badges - why, tho?